trevorparker/website/_source/resume/index.md

 ---
 title: Trevor's R&eacute;sum&eacute;
+heading: Trevor Parker
+subhead: Full-stack developer with a passion to learn.
-layout: page
+layout: resume
 summary: A full-stack web developer with a passion to learn.
 Proficient in Perl, Ruby, Redis, and more.
 ---

-## Trevor Parker

-<a href="mailto:trevor+resume@trevorparker.com" title="Email Trevor!">Email me</a> about my resume!

-I’m a full-stack developer with a passion to learn.
-I’m at home on the command line, take pride in collaborating with peers, and thrive in an environment that encourages learning and continuous growth.

-#### Technologies
+### Technologies

 <ul class="tags">
   <li>